Barracuda fish facts - main - peces barracuda

 It is estimated that 79% of the plastic that is produced ends up in the ocean and in 2019, almost 370 million tons were produced, according to the Plastics Association Europe.

-We can make our contribution by reducing the use of plastics in our daily lives.
+We can contribute to the protection of the oceans by reducing the use of plastic in our daily lives.
 The first step is to be aware of all the plastic we use and make decisions to eliminate it.

 3. Reduce your carbon footprint